henrymanley/LegalAutomation/README.md

-# LegalAutomation
+# Automating Polici's Paperwork Processes
-Automates all of Polici's Paperwork Processes
+Filling out, sending over, and signing contracts are a lot of work.
+Let's automate it, instead.